 Aspiring alcohol counselors can benefit from volunteering at a local rehabilitation clinic, out-patient program, or detox center.
 Volunteering provides students with hands-on experience working with individuals suffering from alcoholism and allows them to learn new or apply previously learned counseling skills to help others.

 Step 2: Earn a Master's Degree

 Though states requirements vary, a master's degree is required to work as a private practice counselor.
-Counselors can earn a master's degree specifically in substance abuse counseling or a related field, such as psychology or social work, and supplement their education with a graduate certificate in substance abuse counseling.
+Counselors can earn a master's degree specifically in substance abuse counseling, a related field such as psychology or social work, and supplement their education with a graduate certificate in substance abuse counseling.
 Graduate-level programs typically cover a variety of topics related to addiction, including professional skills for addiction counselors, mind-body techniques, family counseling, and the psychology of addiction.

 Participating in an internship helps alcohol counselors acquire the clinical experience they need for licensure.
 It also helps them learn new counseling approaches and techniques.
 An internship may be required to graduate from some master's degree programs.

 Alcoholic counselors working in private practices must meet state licensure requirements.
 Specific education and training requirements for licensure differ by state and work setting.
 Individuals can refer to the National Board for Certified Counselors (NBCC) to access contact information for their state.
 The U.S. Bureau of Labor Statistics (BLS) reports that typical requirements for licensure include possessing a master's degree, completing 2,000 to 4,000 hours of supervised clinical experience, and passing an exam.